-• The Knickerbocker Saloon, established in 1835 and located in the Lahr House, is believed to be the oldest continuously operating bar in its original location in the State of Indiana
+The Knickerbocker Saloon, established in 1835 and located in the Lahr House, is believed to be the oldest continuously operating bar in its original location in the State of Indiana

-41 MILWAUKEE BLOCK BUILDING
+43 MILWAUKEE BLOCK BUILDING

-- Built by James Spears after he made a large profit on a grain deal - Unusual yellow bricks were made in southern Wisconsin and shipped here - In 1996-1998 the Lahr house Hotel and Milwaukee Block were renovated to historic standards and converted to approximately 70+ residential rental units with about 17,000 square feet of commercial space on the ground level. - New cornices - The Columbia Street façade was refurbished in 2023
+- Built by James Spears after he made a large profit on a grain deal - Unusual yellow bricks were made in southern Wisconsin and shipped here - Renovated to historic standards in 1996-98 - New cornices - Lahr House Hotel and Milwaukee Block were historically renovated and converted to approximately 70+ residential rental units with about 17,000 square feet of commercial space on the ground level

-42 YEAKEL BUILDING (SUNRISE DINER)
+44 YEAKEL BUILDING (SUNRISE DINER)

-- · Brick and wood construction, stuccoed - Contains paired round arched windows with ornate cast iron window hoods with major alterations to storefronts - Center of front cornice modified from its original half circle - Dr. David T. Yeakel, an early Lafayette physician, was connected with the Yeakel Drug Store that was located here for many years - · New facade that appears historic, but is different than original - · Formerly 5th Street Coney Island
+- Brick and wood construction, stuccoed - Contains paired round arched windows with ornate cast iron window hoods with major alterations to storefronts. - Center of front cornice modified from its original half circle - Dr. David T. Yeakel, an early Lafayette physician was connected with the Yeakel Drug Store that was located here for many years - · New facade that appears historic, but is different than original - Formerly 5th Street Coney Island

-43 ENGINE HOUSE NO. 1
+45 ENGINE HOUSE NO. 1 (OFFICES FOR LAFAYETTE CITY HALL)

 - Had a five story watch tower added to the rear in the 1870s, later removed

 - Replaced by Central Fire Station in 1910

-- Extensive remodeling
+- · Extensive remodeling

-- Now commercial space and apartments

-TWO STORY COMMERCIAL BUILDING (CITY OF LAFAYETTE ECONOMIC DEVELOPMENT AND MARKETING & COMMUNICATIONS DEPARTMENTS)
+TWO STORY COMMERCIAL BUILDING (CITY OF LAFAYETTE COMMUNITY DEVELOPMENT AND ECONOMIC DEVELOPMENT)